LikithaYogesh/WebVulnScanner/README.md

 # Site Secure: Advanced Website Vulnerability Scanner

-Site Secure is an automated tool designed to identify security weaknesses in web applications.
-By enhancing OWASP ZAP's scanning capabilities with custom scripts and configurations, this scanner offers a comprehensive solution for safeguarding your websites against vulnerabilities.
+Site Secure is a robust, automated vulnerability scanner designed to identify security flaws in web applications.
+By augmenting the capabilities of OWASP ZAP with custom scripts, dashboards, and a full-stack reporting interface, this tool empowers developers and security teams to proactively assess and harden their web applications against the OWASP Top 10 vulnerabilities and beyond.

 ---

 ## Features

-- **Automated Vulnerability Detection:** Streamlined scanning process to identify common security flaws.
+- **Automated Vulnerability Detection:** Detects a wide range of security flaws using OWASP ZAP spidering and active scanning.
-- **Custom Scripts and Configurations:** Tailored scripts for deeper and more specific vulnerability assessments.
+- **Custom Scripts and Configurations:** Enhances ZAP scans with custom rules, tailored scripts, and configurable depth/scope.
-- **Enhanced OWASP ZAP Integration:** Combines the powerful ZAP framework with advanced customizations.
-- **User-Friendly Interface:** Easy to configure and execute scans with detailed reporting.
-- **Support for OWASP Top 10 Vulnerabilities:** Focused analysis on the most critical web application vulnerabilities.
+- **OWASP Top 10 Focused:** Designed to specifically uncover the most critical web application security risks.
+- **Interactive Web Dashboard:** Displays scan results, CWE links, and risk-level breakdowns with integrated graphs.
+- **Detailed Reporting:** Includes Flask-based API to manage scans and results programmatically.
-- **Exportable Reports:** Generate detailed scan results in HTML, JSON, or CSV format.
+- **Modular Backend API:** Generate detailed scan results in HTML, JSON, or CSV format.
+- **CWE Mapping:** Includes automatic mapping of vulnerabilities to CWE descriptions for educational and compliance reporting.

 ---